teddyscrewthis/teddyscrewthis/README.md

 ## 💬 Information 💬
 - TimeZone  ⇨ PST
 - Work      ⇨ I just post random projects I am making/made.
-- Other     ⇨ I Won't be held accountable for any damages that may be caused by my projects.
+- Other     ⇨  All projects are educational purposes only.
+I won't be held accountable for any damages that may be caused by my projects.
 Use them at your own risk.